benkehoe/aws-sso-util/docs/check.md

 For use in shell scripts, the `--quiet`/`-q` flag can be specified, which will suppress all output, allowing for shell script conditionals to check the return code.

-## AWS SSO instance configuration
+## AWS SSO instance configuration check

+To use `aws-sso-util` commands (not including `aws-sso-util admin` commands), an AWS SSO instance must be specified.
+`aws-sso-util check` always determines if a valid instance is configured.

 ### Overview

-To use `aws-sso-util` commands (not including `aws-sso-util admin` commands), an AWS SSO instance must be specified.

-This consists of a start URL and the region the AWS SSO instance is in (which is separate from whatever region you might be accessing).
+The AWS SSO instance consists of a start URL and the region the AWS SSO instance is in (which is separate from whatever region you might be accessing).
 However, `aws-sso-util` tries to be smart about finding this value.

 If you're working with a single AWS SSO instance, and you've already got a profile configured for it, it should just work.